farahbhr/URLScanner/README.md

 # URLScanner

-Fonctionnalité du site web:
+Website's functionality:

-1- URL Scanner scanne l’url d’un site est détermine s’il est vulnérable au injection SQL ou au cross site Scripting
+1- URL Scanner scans a website's URL and determines if it is vulnerable to SQL Injection or Cross Site Scripting (XSS)

-2- URL Scanner offre HTTP header du site web lors du scan
+2- URL Scanner offers the site's HTTP Header while scanning

-3- URL Scanner  offre des conseils et des bons  pratiques pour se protéger contre plusieurs types des attaques
+3- URL Scanner offers tips how to protect your website against many attacks

-3- URL Scanner permet à l'utilisateur de consulter l’historique des scans réalisés pour un URL particulier
+3- URL Scanner enables the user to view history of the scans performed and so to view a list of vulnerable websites